 Margaret Louise Romph, 15, of Jefferson City, Mo., passed away Monday, May 6, 2019 at Women’s and Children’s Hospital in Columbia, Mo., surrounded by her loving family.

-To send flowers in memory of Margaret Louise Romph, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margaret Louise Romph, please visit our Heartfelt Sympathies Store.

 She was born on August 20, 2003 in Jefferson City, Mo., a daughter of Eric and Sherline (Trice) Romph.